Ask a COVID-19 Question

-- Border closures will impact a significant number of train, air, and ferry routes.
-It will also include a complete stop of all cruise ship traffic to Denmark until at least June 1.
+- Border closures will impact a significant number of train, air, and ferry routes, including cruise ship traffic.

 - Schengen Visa Overstays: Danish authorities announced new procedures for foreign citizens who have overstayed their authorized period of stay in Denmark due to COVID-19 related travel disruptions.
 Effective March 23, when a foreign citizen is departing Denmark the Danish Border Police will assess the reason for the overstay (if applicable).
 If the Danish authorities determine the overstay was the result of COVID-19 they will issue a letter to the person confirming that the date of departure from Denmark has been postponed by 60 days.
 This determination will only be made at the time of departure from Denmark.
 You should not go to a Danish police station seeking an assessment and/or letter in advance of your departure date.
 Full information can be found on the Danish Immigration Services website.